xyproto/algernon/README.md

 // Get or create a database-backed KeyValue collection (takes a name, returns a key/value object) KeyValue(string) -> userdata

 // Set a key and value.
-Returns true if successful. kv:set(string, string) -> bool
+Returns true on success. kv:set(string, string) -> bool

 // Takes a key, returns a value.